sushachawal/CliffordRayTrace/README.md

 ### Interface with GAOnline:

+**Note GAOnline is now deprecated and a version is no longer hosted on a web server!
+Instructions still apply to a local version which can be forked from [here][GAOnline].**

-The output image is saved in the working directory as `fig.png` but there is also a terminal output which allows the scene composition to be drawn in [GAOnline][GAOnline] so that it can be viewed interactively.
+The output image is saved in the working directory as `fig.png` but there is also a terminal output which allows the scene composition to be drawn in GAOnline so that it can be viewed interactively.
 An example terminal output is:
 ```
 DrawLine((1.0^e245),rgb(255, 0 , 0));
 DrawLine((0.70711^e245) - (0.70711^e345),rgb(255, 0 , 0));